LALU:

 http://39k.ca/using-roms-as-combinational-logic/

-Here is a fantastic article from Garth Wilson on using ROM's for lookup
+Here is a fantastic article from Garth Wilson about using ROM's for

 tables.